 to let us know if you would like to volunteer.
 You can also sign up to

-listing volunteer opportunities or check our website calendar for upcoming English ivy upcoming events.
+listing volunteer opportunities or check our website calendar for upcoming English ivy events.

-Remember—Rock Creek is a park, and you can't go out and cut ivy in the park on your own!
-You have to have permission from the park.
+Remember—Rock Creek is a national park, and you can't go out and cut ivy in the park on your own!
+You must have permission from the National Park Service.
 Let us know if you want to participate.
 We'll let you know about training and volunteer opportunities.

 You can—and we hope you will—control English ivy on your own property.
 Click here for information about how to remove ivy.
 Let us know if you would like to help us educate other property owners about how to identify and control English ivy.